zakfisher/audi-dev-react-app/README.md

 `git clone https://github.com/zakfisher/audi-dev-react-app.git`

-`cd audi-dev-react-app && npm run setup`
+`cd audi-dev-react-app && npm i -g`

+This will install a tailor-made CLI, which we can then use as follows:

+`audi setup`

 ## Dev Workflow

-Run `yarn start` to open 4 tabs:
+Run `audi dev` to open 4 tabs:

 1. Project Root